 If that doesn’t do the trick

 - Vets Best Hairball Relief (Chewables) are natural, designed to be tasty for your cat, and popular at our local holistic pet store.
-We haven’t needed them, but the ingredients include Slippery Elm, Psyllium, enzymes, probiotics, and other natural, safe ingredients.
+Our cats love the taste, and the ingredients include Slippery Elm, Psyllium, enzymes, and other natural, safe ingredients.

 I must wrap up by saying again: If these tips don’t work and your cat is throwing up hair too often, please get a full vet exam.
 It could save your cat’s life!